 Malaysia was the 46th state to ratify or accede to the TPNW.

-Hishammuddin Hussein, the then-minister of foreign affairs of Malaysia, signs the instrument of ratification in 2020.
+Hishammuddin Hussein, the then-minister of foreign affairs, signs Malaysia’s instrument of ratification in 2020.
 Credit: Malaysia MFA

 National position